01/09/2021 by Gary 0 Comments

 Once you’ve filled the pool back up, let the water circulate for at least eight hours so new and old water combines.

-You will also need to test the following to ensure total pool health: total alkalinity, calcium hardness and Phosphate levels.
-If applicable, salt or mineral salt levels for salt chlorinated pools, Copper levels in Ionised controlled pools and pool stabiliser level.
+You will also need to test the following to ensure total pool health, Total Alkalinity, Calcium Hardness, Phosphate levels.
+If applicable, salt or mineral salt levels for salt chlorinated pools.
+Copper levels in Ionised controlled pools, pool stabiliser level where applicable

-To properly test your pool, I recommend you to bring a water sample into Billabong Pool Service & Supply, if you are on the Sunshine Coast.
+To properly test your pool I recommend you bring a water sample into Billabong Pool Service and Supply , if you are on the Sunshine Coast.
 Or to your local pool professional if you are elsewhere.
-If you have an Algae problem after taking your cover off, we are in the best position to advise you on how to fix the problem or attend to your pool and sort it out for you.
+If you have an Algal problem after taking your cover off we are in the best position to advise you how to fix the problem, or attended your pool and sort it out for you.

 Does your pool have tiles that look grubby over time?
-Scrub the tile grout with baking soda and a sponge or pool tile cleaner.
-Stay away from household cleaners; their chemicals aren’t made for swimming in!
+Scrub the tile grout with baking soda and a sponge, or pool tile cleaner.
+Stay away from household cleaners their chemicals aren’t made to be swum in!

-This is also when you want to rub down the deck, pavers, or lawn surrounding your pool.
-Remove any twigs or leaves surrounding the pool area, so when you take the cover off, your pool will stay clean just that bit longer.
+This is also when you want to rub down the deck, pavers, or lawn that surrounds your pool.
+Remove any twigs or leaves surrounding the pool area, so when you take the cover off your pool will stay clean just that bit longer.
 It’s also a good idea to trim any overhanging branches.

-Billabong Pool Service & Supply has been helping people with their pools for 40 years.
-If you really want to have fun and feel relaxed with the knowledge that your pool is the best it can be, we at Billabong Pool Service & Supply are here to help this summer and all year round.
+Billabong Pool Service and Supply has been helping people with their pools for 40 years.
+If you really want to have fun and feel relaxed with the knowledge your pool is the best it can be, we at Billabong Pool Service and Supply are here to help this summer, and all year round.